olafrv/fence_vmware_soap/README.txt

     -> /usr/sbin/fence_vmware_soap (SOAP Fence Request, provided by fence-agents) -> VMWareVCenter (SOAP Web Service, Authentication, Search, Triggering) -> VMWare ESXi Hypervisor (Virtual Machine On/Off)

+IMPORTANT: Right the plugin not permits declaring two diferent VMWare VCenter devices for fencing the same list of cluster nodes.
+But could be tested and implemented changing the attribute "unique" to "false" for the "hostlist" parameter in the plugin XML definition schema.

 --------------
  Requirements